-Understand and Optimize Your AWS Data Transfer Costs
+AWS Data Transfer Costs and Optimization Guide

-It’s easy to move data around in the cloud, but data transfer costs can quickly add up if you’re not careful!
+It’s easy to move data around, but AWS data transfer costs can quickly add up if you’re not careful!

-Amazon AWS charges for data transfers between AWS and the internet and between various AWS services, such as EC2 and S3.
-These charges may be included in the cost of the service, assessed in only one direction or assessed in both directions.
+To summarize AWS Data Transfer Pricing, Amazon charges for data transfers between AWS and the internet and between various AWS services, such as EC2 and S3.
+These AWS data transfer costs may be included in the cost of the service, assessed in only one direction or assessed in both directions.
 It’s important to understand these variables to manage costs.

 - Efficient Routes: Minimize traffic between regions and AZs and maximize the traffic that stays within AZs since the costs tend to be significantly lower.
 If you don’t need high-cost regions, cut them to save on data transfer costs.

-- Avoid Public IPs: Data transfer costs are higher with public IP or elastic IP addresses compared to private addresses.
+- Avoid Public IPs: AWS Data transfer costs are higher with public IP or elastic IP addresses compared to private addresses.
 If you’re only accessing data locally, use private addresses.

 - Look for Free Transfers: Some AWS services provide free cross-AZ data transfers, such as EFS, RDS, and MSK, which could make them a compelling option.